leotiger/grav-plugin-babel/README.md

 definitions.
 Please take into account that you have to trigger the export for each language.
 Export functionality is only available when a language domain is active but not for all domains and not for the *babelized* filter.

+The plugin offers three special filters that represent virtual domains:

+* all domains
+* babelized (items edited with the Babel plugin)
+* unclassified

+The last filter loads a collection of variables ( that

 ## What's missing

 * a common, shared language repository for GRAV